 Portrayal Catalogue

-An IHO Portrayal Catalogue Builder is under development and will be described in S-97 Part A or in IHO GI Registry documentation after completion.
+An IHO Portrayal Catalogue Builder is available to product specification developers.

 Reference systems

 The preferred coordinate reference system is EPSG 4326 which is based on the WGS 84 horizontal datum.

 Horizontal datum will normally be referenced by giving its code in the EPSG Register.
 If the coordinate reference system is not one of the coordinate reference systems in the EPSG Register, a datum may be specified in a support file as described in S-100 Part 6, should there be a use case in the scope of the data product.